nganediwal/Data-Driven-Education-VIP/journals/AtushDhakal_Fall20/Week 13 - Nov 11 - Nov 17.md

 ## Team Meeting:
   - Working Day

-## Tasks To Complete:
+## Tasks Completed:
-  - Finish new home page design and commit the code
+  - Finished new home page design and commited the code

 ## Sub-team meeting:
   -  Met on Nov 17